Reference-Free Sampling-Based Model Predictive Control: Methodology

 We formulate our controller within the MPPI framework~\cite{theodorou2017mppi}, which provides a sampling-based approach to trajectory optimization in a receding-horizon loop.
 At each control step, MPPI maintains a nominal control sequence over a finite horizon, perturbs this sequence with Gaussian noise, evaluates the resulting trajectories under a cost objective, and updates the nominal sequence via importance-weighted averaging before executing the first control input.

-Building on this foundation and using a diffusion-inspired annealing scheme that structures noise, we introduce two practical enhancements: (i) a dual-space spline parameterization that jointly optimizes position and velocity control points to improve exploration and enforce dynamically consistent trajectories, (ii) reference-free cost formulations that support emergent locomotion without gait priors.
+Building on this foundation and using a diffusion-inspired annealing scheme that structures noise, we introduce several practical enhancements.
+We use a cubic Hermite spline parameterization that jointly optimizes position and velocity control points to improve exploration and enforce dynamically consistent trajectories, and a reference-free cost formulation that supports emergent locomotion without gait priors.
 To further improve stability and convergence, we integrate state prediction and warm-starting strategies to maintain temporal consistency across optimization steps.
 A complete overview of the framework is shown in Fig.~\ref{subfig:overview} and Tab.~\ref{tab:method-comparison-parbox} presents a comparison with recent MPPI-based methods.